 Modern brides, the formula is simple: Pair copper chairs with clear vases filled with Monstera leaves.

 At this destination wedding in Capri, the bride created her very own ceremony setting, complete with flower-wrapped trees and a rug-lined aisle.

 This Aspen ceremony took place in an open field, with a simple wooden altar draped in greenery and tall grass lining the aisle.
-The minimalist set-up gave way to dramatic forest and mountain views.
+The minimalist setup gave way to a dramatic forest and mountain views.